Text

 Text Interpolations

-Inside double quoted text, you can use a dollar sign ($
+Inside double quoted text, you can use a dollar sign ($) to

 insert an expression that you want converted to text.
 This is called text